MasterPi-2124/Personal-Blog/content/post/getting-used-to-github-eps-1/index.md

 # Create a commit with a message
 git commit -m "Your message"
 ```
-You may see the file named ".gitingnore" in your project.
+You may see the file named *.gitingnore* in your project.
 This file will contain folders and files you don't want to track (add to stage), so when you run `git add .`, it will add all changed file which are not in the file, to stage.
 Here is an example of this file:
 ```bash
 # Binaries for programs and plugins
 *.exe